We're actively looking for good writers who can write brilliant posts about one or more of the following topics:

 - Keep your post between 800 and 3000 words: this is the average length of a typical post here, hence we recommend to stick to these numbers.

-- Avoid cheap SEO tricks such as misleading titles, fraudulent hyperlink keywords, black hat linking and so on: we’ll reject anything containing something like that.
+- Avoid link schemes and any cheap SEO tricks such as misleading titles, fraudulent hyperlink keywords, black hat linking and so on: we'll reject anything containing something like that.
 For further info, read this Google post regarding link schemes to understand what will be allowed and what is not.

 - Use links and URL wisely: for additional info, see the Links and URLs policy section below.

 - Do not copy anything: for additional info, see the Anti-Plagiarism Checks section below.

 As a general rule, either write something useful or avoid sending us your stuff.
 If you want to write guest posts to drive traffic to your website you'll still be able to do that using your Author Bio (as explained above), as long as you provide some decent content as well.

 Links and URLs policy